 All plants shall comply with Grades and Standards for Nursery Plants, latest edition, prepared by the Florida Department of Agriculture and Consumer Services.
-A minimum of 60 percent of required plant material shall be selected from Appendix A, PBC's Preferred Species List, published by the Zoning Division, or the list of native and drought-tolerant species in the most recent edition of the SFWMD's "Xeriscape Plant Guide SFWMD's Waterwise Florida Landscapes".
+A minimum of 60 percent of required plant material shall be selected from Appendix A, PBC's Preferred Species List, published by the Zoning Division, or the list of native and drought-tolerant species in the most recent edition of the SFWMD's "Xeriscape Plant Guide_SFWMD's Waterwise Florida Landscapes".A minimum of 60 percent of all required plant materials shall be native species, and .